Jedi: Anakin Skywalker

 Anakin Skywalker was a human Jedi Knight, one of the main protagonists of the prequel trilogy, and the central antagonist of the original trilogy.
 He is the Chosen One, being born of the Force.
-He was apprenticed to Obi-Wan Kenobi and proved to be a very gifted duelist and Force user and despite being appointed to the Jedi High Council at the age of 22, he was not given the title of Jedi Master.
+He was apprenticed to Obi-Wan Kenobi and proved to be a very gifted duelist and Force user as well as pilot and mechanic, and despite being appointed to the Jedi High Council at the age of 22, he was not given the title of Jedi Master.
 He secretly married Padmé Amidala at the onset of the Clone Wars and has two children, Luke Skywalker and Leia Organa.
 He was eventually seduced to the dark side by the Sith Lord, Darth Sidious, and became the Sith Lord Darth Vader, serving the Galactic Empire.
 While he was a member of the Jedi Order, he trained a Padawan of his own, Ahsoka Tano during the Clone Wars.
 Vader was eventually redeemed by his son in Return of the Jedi and gave his own life to save Luke, killing Sidious and bringing balance to the Force, thus fulfilling the prophecy of the Chosen One.
+Anakin retained his identity after his redemption and death as a Force spirit in his appearance prior to his fall to the dark side.
+In Star Wars: Ahsoka, his spirit appeared to engage in a final training session with Ahsoka, and later watches over his former Padawan and Sabine Wren, now under Ahsoka's tutelage as her Padawan.
 In Star Wars: Episode IX - The Rise of Skywalker, Anakin appears as a disembodied voice alongside other past Jedi, empowering Rey to face a rejuvenated Sidious.